-• 5G4.1 Use key historical events with geographic tools to Describe how economic activities, natural phenomena, and human-made events in one place or region are impacted by interactions with nearby and distant places or regions.
+• 5G4.1 Describe how economic activities, natural phenomena, and human-made events in one place or region are impacted by interactions with nearby and distant places or regions.

 Cycles of conflict and cooperation have shaped relations among people, places, and environments.